raffy00121/hotel_management/README.md

 # hotel_management
-An application for our Application Systems Development Subjects
+An application for our Application Systems Development Subject.